 History and Identity

-Daemen College is a private, non-sectarian, co-educational, comprehensive college in Amherst, New York.
+Daemen University is a private, non-sectarian, co-educational, comprehensive university in Amherst, N.Y.
 Its attractive suburban location offers convenient access to the cultural amenities of metropolitan Buffalo and the scenic outdoor recreation areas of Western New York, the Niagara Frontier, and the Great Lakes.
-In addition, the college is near Canada, with cosmopolitan Toronto in easy driving distance.
+In addition, the university is near Canada, with cosmopolitan Toronto within easy driving distance.

-The college was established in 1947 as Rosary Hill College by the Sisters of St. Francis of Penance and Christian Charity, whose foundress was Magdalene Daemen, a Dutch woman dedicated to working with the poor.
+The university was established in 1947 as Rosary Hill College by the Sisters of St. Francis of Penance and Christian Charity, which was founded by Magdalene Daemen, a Dutch woman dedicated to working with the poor.
 Her faith and courage have inspired many to give themselves to the service of others.
-The college has been accredited by the Middle States Commission on Higher Education since 1956.
-Institutional accreditation was last reaffirmed in 2016.
-Originally a liberal arts college for women, the college became co-educational in 1971, extending its commitment to academic excellence to the education of both men and women.
-In 1976, the college became independent and nonsectarian, changing its name to Daemen College.
-In 1992, New York State amended the college’s charter, authorizing the award of graduate-level degrees as well as baccalaureate degrees.
-In 2018, Carnegie Classifications of Institutions of Higher Education elevated Daemen College to their top tier classification – doctoral.
+The institution has been accredited by the Middle States Commission on Higher Education since 1956 and last reaffirmed in 2016.
+Originally a liberal arts college for women, the institution became co-educational in 1971, extending its commitment to academic excellence to the education of both men and women.
+In 1976, the institution became independent and nonsectarian, changing its name to Daemen College.
+In 1992, New York State approved an amendment change to Daemen’s charter, authorizing the institution to award graduate-level degrees as well as baccalaureate degrees.
+In 2018, Carnegie Classifications of Institutions of Higher Education elevated Daemen to the organization’s top tier classification—doctoral university.

-Committed to an academic atmosphere that leads to open inquiry and debate, Daemen has achieved a creative balance between programs providing career preparation and education in the liberal arts.
-Courses in both majors and the competency-based core curriculum encourage students to expand their horizons beyond the classroom through internships, service-learning, clinical and field experiences, collaborative research with faculty, and study abroad.
+Committed to an academic atmosphere that leads to open inquiry and debate, Daemen has achieved a creative balance between programs providing direct career preparation and a liberal arts education.
+Courses in the university’s majors and the competency-based core curriculum encourage students to expand their horizons beyond the classroom through internships, service-learning, clinical and field experiences, collaborative research with faculty, and study abroad programs.
 The core curriculum is designed to develop students’ skills and competencies in seven areas that will benefit them personally and professionally throughout their lives.